It's official! The Feminist Library needs to move in Spring 2019!!!

 Our Amazing Volunteers & Feminist Design Collective

 The Feminist Library has survived for over 4 decades largely thanks to the undying energy and dedication of our amazing volunteer-run collective - with next to no governmental funding or support.
 The team is extremely excited about this new chapter in the Library's herstory.
-But the Library move will be a massive project, which cannot be completed on the goodwill of volunteers alone - we need your help to raise the funds needed to make the new space ready and to move the thousands of books and other materials that the Library holds.
+Now that we're on the brink of moving, we have also received a massive influx of new volunteers, who have by now helped catalogue and box up a backlog of somewhere in the region of 4,000 book donations, so that we can put them up on the shelves in the new space as soon as we have moved.

 We are lucky to also have an amazing team of feminist architects, designers